 Universities are universally recognized as being world-leading research institutions.
 They store incredibly valuable research data which, if lost, could have major financial and reputational impacts.
 However, they also store large amounts of personal data about their staff and students, including financial information.
 If attackers gain access to either of these types of data, they can use it to carry out ransomware attacks, in which they demand money for the safe return of the university’s data, or they can sell it on to other bad actors.

 A serious breach can cause a huge drop in the number of prospective students that want to attend in following years.
 It can also severely affect any funding applications that the university wants to complete, with investors choosing to give their money to more reliable institutions.
 Despite this, many universities and colleges don’t have substantial security measures in place to combat cybercrime.
 This is largely due to the fact that they don’t have the dedicated security budget that other large corporations may have at their disposal.
-However, it’s also down to a lack of awareness at the risk these attacks present.
+However, it’s also down to a lack of awareness of the risk these attacks present.

 Account Takeover And Phishing: The Threats Facing Higher Education